m-c-frank/toolbuilder/README.md

 Empower your development process with `toolbuilder`, the avant-garde solution for tool creation and enhancement.
 Whether you're a developer seeking to design intricate software tools or a creative enthusiast with a penchant for innovation, `toolbuilder` is here to redefine your crafting journey.

----

 ## Dive into the world of toolbuilder

-`toolbuilder` isn't just another Dockerized solution; it's a vision crafted for developers and creative minds.
-By harnessing the power of neural API and deploying a Docker-in-Docker approach, we've ensured a platform that supports iterative tool development and optimization.
+`toolbuilder` isn't just another development solution; it's a vision crafted for developers and creative minds.
+By harnessing the power of the neural API, we've ensured a platform that supports iterative tool development and optimization.
 What does this mean for you?
 A seamless, efficient, and enriched user experience throughout your tool's lifecycle.

 ## Features 🌟